 A cast iron pan is an iconic piece of kitchen cookware.
 But like all materials, it has its strengths - and also its weaknesses.
-Keep reading to get the inside info on the pros & cons of cast iron cookware.
+Keep reading to get the inside info on the pros & cons of cast iron pans.

-The benefits of a cast iron pan
+The benefits of cast iron

 A cast iron pan is a workhorse in the kitchen.
 Whether it be searing, sautéing, braising or baking, a cast iron pan can handle it all.
 We use our cast iron pan to make everything from pancakes, eggs, charred veggies and even pizza.

 Here are the top four reasons why we love cast iron pans: